-It also includes nearly all my family members and any friends who happened to be in town while a project was in progress.
+It also includes nearly all my extended family members and any friends who happened to be in town while a project was in progress.
 And my fellow Peace Corps Kenya folks and their families during one of our reunions.
 And my hiphop classmates.
 And my neighbors, school district colleagues, business friends, and (no kidding) the occasional random person on the sidewalk who stopped to watch our progress and was invited to join in.

 About a dozen out of those thousands of volunteers would label themselves "artists."
 The rest were just people who were interested and curious and wanted to give it a try.
 Wanted to improve their neighborhood park or school, or their backyard.
 Wanted to learn a new skill.

 That's what I love about doing art with people instead of for people.
 It breaks down the barrier between "artists" and "mere mortals."
 We are all both.